 MiCADOscale is a multi-functional, cloud-agnostic orchestration and auto-scaling framework for Kubernetes deployments and is a primary result of the H2020 EU funded project COLA.
+The COLA consortium consists of 14 partners, with one partner in common with Charity, namely CloudSigma.
 MiCADOscale supports auto-scaling at two levels (Virtual Machine and Container).
 For VM, a built-in Kubernetes cluster is dynamically increased or decreased by adding or removing virtual machines in the cloud.
 For Kubernetes, the number of replica pods tied to a specific Kubernetes deployment can be increased or decreased.
 In short, MiCADOscale enables applications to automatically deploy, scale, manage and monitor containerized microservices orchestrated by Kubernetes.
 In Figure 33, MiCADOscale high level architecture is shown.